 Figure 8-3.
-Data Pin/Signal Assignments at ST-506 Disk Drive Interface
+Data Pin/Signal Assignments at ESDI Disk Drive Interface (Connector J1 or J2)

-8.4 DM01 SA450 Floppy Drive Interface
+8.4 DM02 \$A450 Floppy Drive Interface

-The DM01 Controller interfaces with each SA450 floppy drive via a 34-pin cable from a 34-pin male connector at reference designator J3 on the DM01 PCBA.
-Figure 8-4 shows the pin/signal assignments for SA450 signal interface between the DM01 Controller and an SA450 floppy disk drive.
-Note that the DM01 uses pin 4 on its SA450 interface for the HEAD LOAD signal.
+The DM02 Controller interfaces with each SA450 floppy drive via a 34-pin cable from a 34-pin male connector at reference designator J4 on the DM02 PCBA.
+Figure 8-4 shows the pin/signal assignments for SA450 signal interface between the DM02 Controller and an SA450 floppy disk drive.
 The SA450 signal interface has a maximum cable length of 10 feet.